hajraRehman/hajraRehman.github.io/README.md

 ## 🌍 About Me

-I’m a passionate Data Scientist and AI researcher from Pakistan, currently pursuing my Master’s in Germany.
-I specialize in making AI systems **more secure, interpretable, and trustworthy** — because powerful models should also be responsible.

-When I’m not attacking models or explaining their decisions, I’m fine-tuning LLMs for science or building pipelines that turn messy data into actionable insights.
-I believe in **code that works, reports that explain, and models that can be trusted**.
+I’m Hafiza Hajrah Rehman, a passionate and technically rigorous Data Scientist & AI Researcher currently pursuing my M.Sc. in Data Science and Artificial Intelligence at Saarland University, Germany, with a solid academic foundation from my B.Sc. in Computer Science from the University of Central Punjab, Pakistan.
+I specialize in building trustworthy, interpretable, and secure AI systems, with hands-on expertise spanning Adversarial Machine Learning, Model Interpretability (XAI), Parameter-Efficient LLM Fine-tuning, and End-to-End Data Science Pipelines.

+My strength lies in transforming raw, complex data into actionable insights.
+As a skilled Data Analyst, I excel in Exploratory Data Analysis (EDA), Statistical Analysis, Feature Engineering, and Visualization using Python (Pandas, NumPy, Matplotlib, Seaborn), RapidMiner, and Tableau.
+I’ve successfully applied these skills in real-world scenarios — from predicting healthcare utilization and medical expenses using 108-dimensional demographic data (XGBoost, SVM + SMOTE, R²=0.32, Accuracy=0.85) to analyzing chemical compounds for lipophilicity prediction using influence-based data selection and LoRA fine-tuning.

+I don’t just build models — I stress-test them.
+I’ve implemented Membership Inference Attacks (MIA) to expose model privacy leaks, executed Model Stealing via API to demonstrate deployment vulnerabilities, and hardened models using Robust Adversarial Training (CIFAR-10).
+To ensure transparency, I’ve dissected what models “see” using Network Dissection, Grad-CAM, ScoreCAM, AblationCAM, and LIME on ResNet architectures, quantifying their agreement with IoU metrics — a rare blend of security and explainability.

+Proficient in Python, PyTorch, Scikit-learn, Hugging Face, AWS, SQL, and MATLAB, I’m comfortable across the stack — from data cleaning and cloud deployment to model interpretation and security auditing.
+My projects aren’t just academic — they’re practical, documented, and deployed on GitHub, ready for industry or research use.

-I speak **English (Fluent)** and am learning **German** — embracing the challenge of building a global career in AI.
+I speak fluent English and am actively learning German (A1), embracing the challenge of building a global career in AI.
+Whether it’s making models more robust, more interpretable, or more efficient — I believe in code that works, reports that explain, and models that can be trusted.

+Let’s connect and build the next generation of responsible AI! together!

 ---